A Wilder Way: Midwifing the World to Come in an Age of Extinction

 You may also reach out to Aliza at info@dreamingstone.org with any questions about the above.

 We have a three-tier sliding scale, with incentives for early registration.
 Please pay the highest amount you can afford.
-There is an early bird discount of $50 if you register by Juneteenth (June 19th)
+There is an early bird discount of $50 if you register and pay in full by the end of June

 Suggested $625.00